furechan/mintalib/README.md

 # Minimal Technical Analysis Library for Python

-This package offers a curated list of technical analysis indicators implemented in cython to offer improved performance.
-It is built around `numpy` arrays and aims to be compatible with `pandas` and also `polars` where applicable.
+This package offers a list of technical analysis indicators and timeseries calculations all implemented in cython for improved performance.
+The library is built around `numpy` arrays, and aims to be compatible with `pandas` and `polars` where applicable.

 > **Warning**